Non-UK Resident and Domicile

 Non UK Resident and Domicile Status

-Key issues which arise out of Gaines-Cooper’s non-UK resident and domicile case and result in defeat for the taxpayer are:
+Key issues that arise out of Gaines-Cooper’s non-UK resident and domicile case and result in defeat for the taxpayer are:

 • The taxpayer had considerable connections with the UK, he spent much of his time overseas.
 His wife and child spent much of their time in the UK.